-Table 12.
+Table 15.
 Interactive SQL Keyboard Shortcuts for SQL Statements Pane

 Function key Description Ctrl+] Moves the cursor to the matching parenthesis, braces, brackets, and angle brackets.
 Ctrl+Backspace Deletes the word to the left of the cursor.
 Ctrl+Del Deletes the word to the right of the cursor.
 Ctrl+G Opens the Go To dialog where you can specify the line you want to go to.
 Ctrl+L Deletes the current line from the SQL Statements pane and puts the line onto the clipboard.
 Ctrl+Shift+] Extends the selection to the matching brace.
 Brace matching matches parentheses, braces, brackets, and angle brackets.
+Ctrl+Shift+C Executes a COMMIT statement.
 Ctrl+Shift+L Deletes the current line.

+Function key Description Ctrl+Shift+R Executes a ROLLBACK statement.
 Ctrl+Shift+U Changes the selection to uppercase characters.
 Ctrl+U Changes the selection to lowercase characters.
 F3 Finds the next occurrence of the selected text.
 Home Moves the cursor to the start of the current line or to the first word on the current line.
 Shift+F3 Finds the previous occurrence of the selected text.
 Shift+Home Extends the selection to the start of the text on the current line.